daattali/daattali.github.io/2018-02-13-shinyalert-package.md

 A brand new shiny package has entered the world yesterday: [`shinyalert`](https://github.com/daattali/shinyalert/).
 It does only one thing, but does it well: show a message to the user in a modal (aka popup, dialog, or alert box).
 Actually, it can do one more thing: `shinyalert` can also be used to retrieve an input value from the user using a modal.

-You can either visit the [GitHub page](https://github.com/daattali/shinyalert/) to read all the details, or check out a demo online for yourself.
+You can visit the [GitHub page](https://github.com/daattali/shinyalert/) or check out a demo online for yourself:

 <div style="text-align:center;">
 <a class="btn btn-lg btn-success" href="https://daattali.com/shiny/shinyalert-demo/">Check out a demo</a>